Chocolate Drop Cookies (Cocoa Drops)

-Grandma’s Cocoa Drop Cookies are a chocolate lover’s dream cookie.
-The cookie itself is soft and cakey, made with cocoa and chopped pecans.
-The frosting is a rich fudge-like topping that takes these cookies over the top.
+Grandma’s Chocolate Drop Cookies are a chocolate lover’s dream cookie.
+The soft and cakey cookies are topped with a rich, fudge-like frosting that takes them over the top.
 A glass of milk on the side is a must!

-If you love chocolate, Cocoa Drop Cookies are the perfect cookie to satisfy a chocolate craving.
+If you love chocolate, these old fashioned Chocolate Drop Cookies are the perfect cookie to satisfy a chocolate craving.
+The chocolate cookie is soft and cake-like, with a rich chocolate fudge frosting.

-Some people know them as Chocolate Drop Cookies, but we call them Cocoa Drops in my family.
-The recipe is from my Grandma Verie, and these chocolate drop cookies have been made for years by her, my mom, and now me.
+Some people know them as Cocoa Drops (which is what we call them in my family—this is actually my grandma’s recipe!).
 Similar to these Rum Balls and Snowball Cookies, it’s not Christmas at our house without at least one batch of these.

-And they are a great entry for a cookie exchange (learn more about that in my guide to How to Host a Cookie Exchange!).
+And they are a great entry for a cookie exchange.
+You can learn more about that in my guide to How to Host a Cookie Exchange.

 I hope you enjoy a taste of this family recipe!